AdaCore/ada-spark-rfcs/considered/possibly_not_returning.rst

      Annotate => (GNATprove, Possibly_Not_Returning);

-In the body of such a procedure, it is not considered an error to call a non-returning procedure (marked with aspect/pragma ``No_Return``) or a possibly non-returning procedure (marked with annotation ``Possibly_Not_Returning``).
-Instead, a call to a non-returning procedure is considered as stopping the flow of execution, while a call to a possibly non-returning procedure is considered to continue execution in the caller past the call only for the cases that do return.
+In the body of such a procedure, it is not considered an error to call a nonreturning procedure (marked with aspect/pragma ``No_Return``) or a possibly nonreturning procedure (marked with annotation ``Possibly_Not_Returning``).
+Instead, a call to a nonreturning procedure is considered as stopping the flow of execution, while a call to a possibly nonreturning procedure is considered to continue execution in the caller past the call only for the cases that do return.

-Any other call to a (possibly) non-returning procedure inside a subprogram will lead to a check that the call is provably unreachable.
+Any other call to a (possibly) nonreturning procedure inside a subprogram will lead to a check that the call is provably unreachable.
 Beware of justifying such calls with pragma ``Annotate`` as this might lead to unsoundness.